YconquestY/cs-629/README.md

 static volatile int input_data[8] = {0,1,2,3,4,5,6,7};
 static volatile int buffer_data[8] = {0,0,0,0,0,0,0,0};
 ```
-* You will also need a global variable called `flag` that will act as your semaphore, keeping track if inter-thread communication.
+* You will also need a global variable called `flag` that will act as your synchronization location, keeping track of inter-thread communication.
 This should look something like `static volatile int flag = 0;`
 * In program thread 0, you will need to copy all data from `input_data` into `buffer_data` in a loop.
 * Once we are done, we want to release our semaphore, setting our flag to 1.
 Once this is done, we can consider this thread to be successful and do `return 0`;
 * In program thread 1, we want to wait (loop) until our flag is 1.